WhatShouldiCallMyself/blackjack/README.md

 # CLI Blackjack
 > 🛈 The executable in /src is meant to be ran in linux, but the source code should compile and run in Windows too.

+> ⚠ This project was speedran, expect some small amount of spaghetti code

 It's literally just blackjack ran in a terminal.
 I made this in a few minutes, have fun ig.